wangchengww/Tillandsia-compgenomics/Gene-family-evo-tfas-tlei/README.md

  - Accounting for "expected" coverage variability: I designed a size correction method where orthogroups with coverage lying within an interval from the expected coverage were not corrected, under the assumption that this is "expected" coverage deviation from the mean.
 However, it was hard to find proper thresholds for this interval since the coverage of ancestral-single-copy genes has a relatively wide distribution and taking strict cutoff such as the 1st and 99th quantile would lead to a much too large interval.
 I tested it by taking the 25th and 27th interval, but it is difficult to argue that this interval really accounts for "expected" coverage variability, it is quite arbitrary and it also didn't impact many orthogroups.
 So we decided to drop this avenue.
  - Designing a per-gene size correction strategy: I decided to generate correction factors on a per-gene basis, by taking the average ancestral-single-copy average as a correction factor 1 and scaling all orther coverages against it.
 Then I would sum up the weighted gene values to obtain a new size.
 This is in fact the same as doing a per-orthogroup approach.
 So we can continue with the per-orthogroup approach as I find it more intuitive.

+ After final size corrections, the total gene counts for Tillandsia fasciculata went down from 8139 to 6763 (1376 or 17 % difference).
+For Tillandsia leiboldiana, gene counts went from 4098 to 4026 (72 or 2 % difference).

 # Studying gene family size differences in Tfas and Tlei

 I first selected only orthogroups that were not mitochondrial, ribosomal or plastid.
 The procedure for this combined both gene name searches and blasting to existing plastid and mitochondrial sequences.
 The details are described in `Removing_plastid_genes.md`